tomehomme/RShell/README.md

     - And: Inherited from Connector.
 Handles the && command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and passes.
     - Or: Inherited from Connector.
 Handles the || command.
 Only executes the second command (RBase* right) if the first command (RBase* left) executes and fails.
     - Paren: Inherited from Connector.
 Handels the precedence () comamnd.
 Constructor has an RBase* left and RBase* right.
 Takes in an Executer* as it's left, and a nullpointer as its right.
 Will build a tree using the Executer* passed in, which allows us to create precedence during execution.
+    - WriteFile : Inherited from Connector.
+Handles the Write file redirection ie, the > command.
+Will write to a file given the inputs.
+If the file has not been created, will create the file with the specified name.
+    - WriteFileAppend : Inherited from Connector.
+Handles the Write Append file redirection ie, the >> command.
+Will append to a file given the inputs.
+If the file has not been created, will create the file with the specified name.
+    - ReadFile : Inherited from Connector.
+Handles the Read redirection ie, the < command.
+Will change the input from stinput to the given argument.

 Note: inheritance is denoted by indentation